forter/security-101-for-saas-startups/security.md

 ### Use change management for every production-affecting change

 * At this point you should already have automated testing, and (at least semi-) automatic of upgrading and downgrading production versions.
 The next step is to make sure the production system is immutable.
-Meaning, any change of code, database, toggles must go through change management (like a pull request, or similar system).
+Meaning, [a server that is once deployed, is never modified](https://martinfowler.com/bliki/ImmutableServer.html), merely replaced with a new updated instance.
+Any change of code, database, toggles must go through change management (like a pull request, or similar system).

 * The downside is that if the automation server is down, or even a few tests fail sporadically, the organisation grinds to a halt.
 With a little help from murphy that would happen exactly when you need to deploy an urgent quick-fix to production.